Roman2K/scat/README.md

 * purge
 	* free up space on remotes by garbage-collecting unindexed chunks
 	* equivalent of deleting a snapshot in restic or COW filesystems
+* streaming file listing
+	* lists of existing files are currently buffered due to bad initial decision
+		* shouldn't affect performance or mem usage below ~terabytes of data but still feels wrong

 ## Thanks